biogabriel7/ScaleSC/README.md

 #### <kbd>property</kbd> adata

-`AnnData`: An AnnData object that used to store all intermediate results  without the count matrix.
+`AnnData`: An AnnData object that is used to store all intermediate results  without the count matrix.

-Note: This is always on CPU.
+Note: This is always on the CPU.

 ---

 #### <kbd>property</kbd> adata_X

-`AnnData`: An `AnnData` object that used to store all intermediate results  including the count matrix.
-Internally, all chunks should be merged on CPU to avoid  high GPU consumption, make sure to invoke `to_CPU()` before calling this object.
+`AnnData`: An `AnnData` object that is used to store all intermediate results,  including the count matrix.
+Internally, all chunks should be merged on CPU to avoid  high GPU consumption; make sure to invoke `to_CPU()` before calling this object.